agsb/f2u/docs/Details.md

 - A NOS, work register, pull next on parameter stack, is N (r22:r23);
 - A WRK, work register, generic auxiliary parameter,  is W (r20:r21);

+The TOS is really a Acumulator, as in most CPUs, Z is a Address register,
+    Y and X are stack pointers, WRK and NOS are general registers.

 ## Registers Use

 - reserved r0:r1, used as generic scratch for internal routines (mul, div, etc)